 How to do the pose option no.1: If you opted for the standing pose, put the ankle of one of your legs above the knee of the other leg.
 Use your standing leg to bend like you would do for chair pose.
 Keep your upper body relaxed.
 After a few breaths, switch legs.

 How to do the pose option no.2: Start in the same position recommended for the legs up the wall pose and place your ankle above your knee as we mentioned in the option no.1 of the figure 4 pose.
 Switch legs after a few breaths.

 The day after your long flight or car ride or after arriving at your destination, do sun salutations.
+Even when you are moving overseas, you can stop the car at any point during the trip and do some salutations.
 They are a great way to start the day since they stretch all the major muscles in your body but they are also great after sitting a long period of time in the same position.